Golf IQ

 Will Fullerton

-The beauty of a tournament with gross and net divisions, like the Golf Digest Open, is that golfers of all handicaps have something to play for.
-That was one of our goals with the GD Open, a two-person best-ball event that launched this year with qualifiers all over the country, culminating in a national final at a future PGA Championship site in October.
+The beauty of a tournament with gross and net divisions, like the Golf Digest Open or many club championships around the country, is that golfers of all handicaps have something to play for.

-The competitors range from former college players with plus handicaps to 80s- and 90s-shooters whose competitive experience is limited to a weekend Nassau.
-Each qualifier presents a fascinating case study into the differences in how each group approaches competitive golf.
+Competitors in these events typically range from former college players with plus handicaps to 80s- and 90s-shooters whose competitive experience is limited to a weekend Nassau.

-Here are nine entirely avoidable competitive mistakes made by golfers who don’t compete often.
+Here are nine entirely avoidable competitive mistakes made by golfers who don’t compete often, many of which I noticed while playing in a Golf Digest Open qualifier last year.
 Whether you’re prepping for a competitive event like the Golf Digest Open or your member-guest, close the gap between you and the best players by staying away from these common faults.

 1. Aggressive and conservative in the wrong spots